 Sell Through ITAD Company

-Selling through an ITAD or a company that buys/sells used IT assets has it’s own set or pros and cons.
+Selling through an ITAD or a company that buys/sells used IT assets has its own set of pros and cons.

-- The company handles virtually everything, except the initial gathering of your IT asset list.
+- The company handles virtually everything, except for the initial gathering of your IT asset list.

-- You get a fair market price based on current demand and the condition or your assets.
+- You get a fair market price based on current demand and the condition of your assets.

 - They can handle the data deletion!